 Sherbrooke Village depicts a typical Nova Scotian village from 1860 to pre-WW1.
 With approximately 80 buildings, over 25 of those open to the public, most with costumed interpreters, it is the largest Nova Scotia Museum site.
 Visit the working woodturner shop, blacksmith, pottery shop, and printery.
-During your visit, enjoy a delicious, light meal at the What Cheer Tea Room located within the Village.
-Built on an economy of ship building, lumbering and gold mining, Sherbrooke Village reflects Nova Scotia as it was during its industrial boom in the late 1800s and early 1900s.
+During your visit, enjoy a delicious, light meal at McDaniel’s Tea Room & Restaurant, located within the Village or drop in to Village Treasures and Gifts for that perfect keepsake.
+Built on an economy of ship building, lumbering and gold mining, Sherbrooke Village reflects Nova Scotia as it was during its industrial boom in of the 1860s.
 Visit a place where time has stood still... visit Sherbrooke Village!